nestybox/sysbox/README.md

 Sysbox is fast and efficient, as described in this [Nestybox blog post](https://blog.nestybox.com/2020/09/23/perf-comparison.html).

-The system containers created by Sysbox have have similar performance to those created by Docker's default runtime (the OCI runc).
+The system containers created by Sysbox have similar performance to those created by Docker's default runtime (the OCI runc).

 Even containers deployed inside the system containers have excellent